Kohima Science College

-Kohima Science College has about 2000 students (as of 2021) enrolled in collegiate undergraduate and graduate programs and served by about 100 academic faculty and staff with a teacher to student ratio of 1:20.
+Kohima Science College has about 2000 students (as of 2021) enrolled in collegiate undergraduate and graduate programs and served by about 100 faculty and staff with a teacher to student ratio of 1:20.

 Campus

 The college campus is located on the hill top of Jotsoma village, which is located 4 km from Kohima.
 The college campus covers an area of about 50 acre.

 The institution is built on a hillock, originally measuring 200 acre.
 Presently, three portions, about 50 acres altogether, have been carved out to house a water reservoir, Doordharshan Kendra Kohima and music academy.